dswesty/SodSolver/README.md

 # SodSolver
 SodSolver provides an exact solution to the Sod Shock tube problem.
+It is our hope that this code will be of use for providing an exact solution to the
+Sod problem for use in verification testing of compressible hydrodynamic codes.
 The solver is written in modern Fortran and core arithmetic is carried out in quadruple precision to give at least 15 digits of accuracy making the solution usable as a verification test for double precision computational hydrodynamics codes.

 ## The Sod shock tube problem